DIY Pet Gate for Cats: 15-Minute No-Tool Solution

 • Affordable: Create effective barriers with inexpensive, readily available materials.

-Before we start building, let’s explore why a DIY pet gate for cats is a game-changer.
+Before we start, let’s explore why a homemade barrier can be a game-changer.

-• Safety First! 🚨 Areas like laundry rooms with chemicals or kitchens with hot stoves aren’t safe for cats.
-A DIY pet gate for cats keeps them out of harm’s way.
+• Safety First!
+Areas like laundry rooms with chemicals or kitchens with hot stoves aren’t safe for cats.
+A secure DIY gate keeps them out of harm’s way.

 • Protect Your Stuff: Has your cat “redecorated” a plant pot or scratched your sofa?
 A gate protects rooms, saving your furniture.